JaimeHyland/family_shopping_list_v1/README.md

 <!-- TOC --><a name="ux"></a>
 ### UX
 The App is not yet mature enough for it to require user experience feedback from its four potential users (one of which being yours truly).
-It'll receive lots of informal UX feedback (whether I like it or not!) once it achieves Beta status.
+It'll no doubt receive lots of informal UX feedback (whether I like it or not!) once it achieves Beta status.

 While the detailed information available on each product and shopping list item suits the UX needs of the Hyland family, as the Superuser is highly motivated to maintain the system assiduously, if the App should ever be converted into App generally usable by other individuals and families, the presence of such an assiduous superuser can't be guaranteed.
 As a result it may be necessary to "re-inject more simplicity" into the App logic, perhaps giving people the choice of using it as a simple smartphone-based shared list, containing nothing more than a list of the items that need buying, with no background details.

 Injecting such simplicity as an option would require a good deal of thought, consultation, coding and testing.

-There are also a number of issue in terms of UX that still need to be dealt with: for example, the worklflow for changing password leaves the user in a cul de sac without obvious way of getting back to the home page without either browsing backwards in the browser or directly editing the change_password_done template's url.
+There are also a number of issue in terms of UX that still need to be dealt with: for example, the workflow for changing password leaves the user in a cul de sac without obvious way of getting back to the home page without either browsing backwards using the browser back arrow or directly editing the change_password_done template's url.
 The change_password_done template clearly needs some customisation.
-This constitutes another opportunity for refactoring in the future.
+This constitutes yet another opportunity for refactoring in the future.

-Another issue with the UX is that users who like to use the browser's back and forward buttons will note that pages often do not change for two, three or sometimes even more clicks or taps, as product, shop and category pages have functions cause the page to reload, counting as a different instance of the page.
+Another issue with the UX is that users who like to use their browser's back and forward arrows will note that pages often do not change for two, three or sometimes even more clicks or taps, as product, shop and category pages have functions cause the page to reload, counting as a different instance of the page.
 This isn't a very serious issue, but it might be worth keeping in mind for repair in the future.

 The very central role of the app &ndash;its facility to add products to the list and mark them off as they are bought&ndash; still has one deceptively complex issue: it allows more than one instance of each object to be added to the list.
 The user should interpret this as meaning that more than one of that product should be bought, but it would be far clearer to users if there was only one item on the list with an instruction to buy two of them.
 This is something that sadly has to be left to another iteration of development.

-For the moment I'm going to assume that the facility for the shopper so be able to simply tick stuff off the list as it's bought is paramount.
+For the moment I'm going to assume that the facility for the shopper so be able to simply tick stuff off the list as it is bought is more important than an ability to count units.

 <!-- TOC --><a name="final-testing-and-validation-before-submission"></a>
 ### Final testing and validation before submission

+This iteration
-All all console.log and print statements designed to facilitate the ongoing debugging process were carefully removed from the site's root directory and all child directories.
+- All all console.log and print statements designed to facilitate the ongoing debugging process were carefully removed from the site's root directory and all child directories.
+- All internal links (from menus, buttons and the various list items) have been smoke-checked systematically.

+See the text above for details of features and links that have not been fully implemented, especially features whose foundations can be seen in the current code.

 The following will be done before submission of a later iteration of this project:
+- The two steps taken in the present iteration will be repeated.
-- All internal and external links will be smoke-checked systematically.
+- Any external links that may be added will be tested.
 - A systematic test on each of the machines and at each of the effective resolutions listed above (in portrait and landscape mode where appropriate) for:
     - Obvious visual issues in relation to accessibility, responsiveness and functionality.
     - The correct functioning of the above-listed functions.